-Action Responsibility Phase 1 - Prevention Provide advice to the community, landholders and the NSW SES about the potential for a coastal emergency event and the types of responses that are permitted and not permitted.
+Action Responsibility Phase 1 - Prevention 1 Provide advice to the community, landholders and the NSW SES about the potential for a coastal emergency event and the types of responses that are permitted and not permitted.
 Council Assess threats to life and property arising from a coastal emergency through the CMP process.
 Make the public aware of the hazards and risks through publication of the Eurobodalla Open Coast CMP and this CZEAS, and education campaigns.
-NSW SES and Council Storm prediction and monitoring, including issuing hazard alerts i.e. Severe Weather Warnings by the BoM.
-NSW SES, BoM and Council Phase 2 - Preparation Identify the most appropriate emergency coastal protection works including access and location.
+NSW SES and Council Council to monitor beach/dune condition and weather events such as warnings issued by the Bureau (i.e. Severe Weather Warnings from Port Kembla to Eden).and/or advice provided by Agencies which may impact the area.
+Council Phase 2 - Preparation Identify the most appropriate emergency coastal protection works including access and location.
 For Durras Beach this is considered to be road closure, and evacuation of residents, as required.
 Council Develop an operations procedure to guide Council's response to coastal emergency events (including resourcing, internal training, testing and periodic review).
 Council Maintain up-to-date personal contact details for key Council staff involved in coordinating actions under this CZEAS and individuals Council may need advice from, such as DPE staff, or to integrate with personnel from other emergency sectors.
-Council Phase 3 - Response 1 Implement the communication protocol in conjunction with the combat agency (NSW SES) to advise landholders, residents, public authorities and other organisations that a coastal emergency is likely or is occurring and that actions in this CZEAS are to be implemented.
+Council Phase 3 - Response · Implement the communication protocol in conjunction with the combat agency (NSW SES) to advise landholders, residents, public authorities and other organisations that a coastal emergency is likely or is occurring and that actions in this CZEAS are to be implemented.
 Council and NSW SES Alert residents if risk level is high and if any emergency management actions are being implemented.
 NSW SES Erect temporary signage of dangers or closure to the beach.
 Council Evacuate residents if necessary.
 NSW SES Increase surveillance of coastal hazards at this location.
 Council Close affected Council managed roads or liaise with road owners to enable closure.
-Council Phase 4 - Recovery 1 Inspect the beach, public assets and properties after damaging storm events and carry out works to ensure the area is safe, including general clean up and clearing of any exposed debris, before taking down signage or reopening the area.
+Council Phase 4 - Recovery Inspect the beach, public assets and properties after damaging storm events and carry out works to ensure the area is safe, including general clean up and clearing of any exposed debris, before taking down signage or reopening the area.
 Council